githubEdit

 Viewing Installed Updates with WMI

-We can search for each KB (Microsoft Knowledge Base ID number) in the Microsoft Update Catalog to get a better idea of what fixes have been installed and how far behind the system may be on security updates.
+We can search for each KB (Microsoft Knowledge Base ID number) in the Microsoft Update Catalogarrow-up-right to get a better idea of what fixes have been installed and how far behind the system may be on security updates.
 A search for KB5000808 shows us that this is an update from March of 2021, which means the system is likely far behind on security updates.

 CVE-2020-0668 Example